Integrations FAQs

 Go to Settings -> Capabilities, enable Slack, and paste in the bot token and app ID.

-1. While in Slack app settings, click on "Event Subscriptions" in the left sidebar
+1. In Slack app settings, click "Event Subscriptions"

-4. Under "Subscribe to bot events" section, click "Add Bot User Event"
+4. Under "Subscribe to bot events", add app_mention

 • channels:read - To see public channels